 Every December me and my knitting buddies get together for our annual Christmas party.
 This year instead of knitting each other Christmas gifts, we decided to start a mini KAL and knit the same project.
 We'd done this before in 2014 when Tukuwool was first launched and knitted the Endpaper Mitts by Eunny Jang.
 This year it was another colorwork fingerless mitt pattern: Blended Scotch Mitts by Thea Colman.

-The pattern comes with a really cute idea, to share your leftovers or minis with five friends in a round robin style.
+The pattern comes with a really cute idea: share your leftovers or minis with five friends in a round robin style.
 But that was pretty much where the cute ended.
 Some serious modifications were needed lest this project turn into Whisky Sour.

 The pattern is written for DK-weight yarn and comes in two sizes.
 We brought scraps in two yarn weights but ended up all choosing just Tukuwool Fingering.
 I opted to go with the larger size stitch counts but could've been fine with the smaller size, with stitches increased for the colorwork sections.

-The addition of the thumb gusset meant that I had to move the charts around: place the smaller one on the bottom before the gusset and the larger one after it.
-This also meant that the main colorwork chart was placed not at the widest part of the palm (like in the original) but after it, making for mitts that can be worn comfortably.
+The addition of the thumb gusset meant that I had to move the charts around: place the smaller one on the bottom before the gusset and the larger one around the palm.
+This also meant that the main colorwork chart was placed not at the widest part of the hand (like in the original), making for mitts that can be worn comfortably without the colorwork restricting your thumb mobility.

 In the end, the mitts turned out really cute.
 I loved my color choices and learned a lot about knitting colorwork mitts.
 Like that I strongly dislike knitting three-color colorwork rows.
-If you want to replicate what I did, there are detailed notes on my Ravelry project page.
+If you want to replicate what I did, there are detailed notes on my Ravelry project page (seizure warning).

 Pattern: Blended Scotch Mitts by Thea Colman